Top 8 Theme Parks And Amusement Parks Near Philadelphia, Pennsylvania - Updated 2023

 Dumper Trucks

-For a real interactive experience with the kids, why not head to Diggerland?
-It’s the country’s only park with a construction theme where kids and adults can try their hand at operating construction machinery.
+For a real interactive experience with the kids, why not head to Diggerland? the kid-friendly amusement park is the country’s only park with a construction theme where kids and adults can try their hand at operating construction machinery.
 There are more than 30 attractions to try out, and of course, they are checked for safety.
 Kids can learn to operate a digger of course, as well as a backhoe and farm tractor.
 There’s even a section of the park designated as adults-only, so anyone over 18 can learn how to operate life-size machinery one-on-one with a foreman.
 And there are plenty of food options when your tummy starts to rumble.

 Diggerland